attogram/attogram/modules/attogram/actions/about.md

     * Download latest code from GitHub:[`https://github.com/attogram/attogram/archive/master.zip`](https://github.com/attogram/attogram/archive/master.zip)
     * If composer is not available, also download the vendor distribution from [`https://github.com/attogram/attogram-vendor/archive/master.zip`](https://github.com/attogram/attogram-vendor/archive/master.zip) and move the `./vendor/` directory to the top level of your install directory.

-* Setup apache to use `./public/` directory as the web site root.
+* Setup your web server to use the `./public/` directory as the web site root.

 * edit `./public/.htaccess`, set **FallbackResource**, **ErrorDocument 403** and **ErrorDocument 404** to the full web path to the index.php file in the install directory.

-* copy `./public/config.sample.php` to `./public/config.php` and edit to change default settings.
+* (optional) copy `./public/config.sample.php` to `./public/config.php` and edit to change default settings .

 Setup: Admin
 ============